PERMANENT MAKEUP WITH LINDSAY

 LASH ENHANCEMENT

-• PMU Lash Enhancement is a permanent tattoo applied along the lash line.
+• PMU Lash Enhancement is a permanent tattoo applied along the top lash line.

 • Can range from very natural (tiny dots between lashes) to more defined (a soft-liner effect).